 Inside, she found three Vertical Machining Centers.
 Each had a workpiece loaded in a machining vise and a g-code part program all set up and ready to go.
 Goldilocks was delighted, and she promptly went up to the first VMC and pressed the green start button.

 Goldilocks stepped up to the first VMC and pressed the green start button…

 As soon as she pressed the button the machine leaped into action.
 The spindle wound up to the most incredibly fast rpm speed ever.
 Then, the cutter dove towards the workpiece at a breakneck pace, sunk it’s teeth in, and chips were flying like machine gun bullets.
 For just a very short time.
-Then Goldilocks had to duck as the endmill broke that the broken piece went sailing past her golden locks.
+Then Goldilocks had to duck as the endmill broke and the broken piece went sailing past her golden locks.